 Moms often know what the must-haves are for homes!
 And, they can help a new couple navigate through the process of building a registry.

 The mother of the bride may be asked to serve as hostess during the wedding weekend festivities.

 Helping a daughter into her dress on her special day is one of the most well-known, well-regarded Western traditions.

 Escorting the Bride

-It is perfectly fine for the mother to escort the bride down the aisle if the father is somehow unavailable; though Jewish custom has both parents handle this duty.
+It is perfectly fine for the mother to escort the bride down the aisle if the father is somehow unavailable; though Jewish custom has both parents handle this duty and sometimes non-Jewish families do it that way, too!
 Once she has reached the front of the church, most Christian weddings have the mother seated in the first pew right.
 She is seated before the ceremony begins.

 Always Be There To Remind The Bride That She Is Loved